 A compact piezoelectric ultrasonic rotary motor for variable drug delivery.
 The motor consists of a piezoelectric ring actuator excited with a travelling wave.
 Thin aluminum oxide rings (grey) on top and bottom of the piezo ring absorb the oscillations.
 With the help of the three coupling elements (pink) used in the rotor, the absorbed oscillations are transmitted to the pre-loaded rotor (green) and converted to a rotary motion.
 (Image: PI)

 Designs with the piezo actuator mounted radially are also feasible.
 Inside the large aperture of this ring additional components can be arranged.
 Drug pumps built in such a manner are particularly small, light and silent.
 They offer a high degree of flexibility with regard to various therapies and dosages.
-(Image: PI)
+(Image: PI) Mobility and documentation

 Peristaltic pumps integrate all the preferred requirements, except for mobility.
 Despite this fact, the motors used in the peristaltic pumps have to be further improved.
 The necessary torque needed for pumping can be generated by small electric motors with gear-box torque multipliers, but these motors are relatively slow plus their mechanical micro-gears have a tendency to wear and backlash, needing maintenance as well as lacking cost efficiency and reliability.